jaspreetuppal04/RestaurantManagement/README.md

 ### Menu & Orders

-Users can browse the available menu items and add them to their order.
-Items can also be added using the drag-and-drop area.
-The selected items are displayed in the order section, along with a bill and grand total.
+Users can browse the menu and add food items to their order using the **Add to Order** button.

+Food items can also be dragged into the **Drag a food item here to add it to your order** area.

+The selected items appear in **My Orders**, where the user can:

+- Increase quantity
+- Decrease quantity
+- Remove an item

+The bill section automatically displays each item's total and the **Grand Total**.

+### Drag and Drop Ordering

+The project uses the **HTML5 Drag and Drop API**.

+Menu food cards are draggable, and the drop area accepts the dragged food item and adds it to the order.

+Chef's Specials generated by the Vue `v-list` directive are also made draggable.

 ### Discount Coupon

-The website includes a special **10% OFF** coupon.
-A Vue.js custom directive called `v-uppercase` makes the coupon code interactive and converts its text to uppercase when clicked.
+The website includes a **10% OFF** coupon.

+The Vue.js `v-uppercase` custom directive makes the coupon code interactive and converts it to uppercase when clicked.

 ### Chef's Specials

-The Chef's Specials section uses the custom `v-list` Vue directive.
-The directive dynamically generates special food items from the Vue application's data, including their images and names.
+The Chef's Specials section is generated dynamically using the Vue.js `v-list` custom directive.

+The special items are stored in the Vue application's `specialItems` data and are dynamically converted into list items containing their image, name, price, and Add to Order button.

 ### User Authentication

-Users can create an account with their name, mobile number, email, password, and address.
-Login and logout functionality is implemented using JavaScript and browser `localStorage`.
+Users can create an account with:

+- First Name
+- Mobile Number
+- Email ID
+- Password
+- Address

+The project validates the password and stores user information in browser `localStorage`.

+Users can then log in and log out using the authentication interface.

+### Feedback

+The feedback section allows users to submit:

+- Name
+- Phone Number
+- Rating
+- Feedback message

+Submitted feedback is stored in browser `localStorage`.

 ### Location Detection